 One of my least favorite questions to get from people, whether friends or strangers, are “can you recommend a restaurant Florence dove si mangia bene ma per poco. (where you eat well but paying little)” Even worse, is when someone asks “where is a good place for aperitivo in Florence that has loads of food and doesn’t cost a lot.”
 Or even better “where can I eat well, with a view, in the center, eat well and pay little.”
 I decided to respond to my least favorite question with a curated, quality round-up of cheap eats & budget restaurants in Florence.

 My initial gut reply wants to say: QUALITY COSTS, PEOPLE!
-I get even more frustrated by this question if it comes from my 30 something working friends or established professionals of any age, really.
-I can’t figure out more if the Italian system enrages me, because stipends are so low that dignified professionals are reduced to still look for food deals as if they were students, or if if the rigid Italian mentality towards drinking & eating irritates me more, i.e. the stubbornness to appreciate a dining experience & the whole picture rather than comparing meals to the free ones they can get at mamma’s or make at home, or worse only expecting the flavors familiar to their provincial palate and deeming anything else: strano.
+I can’t figure out what enrages me more: the Italian system or the Italian mentality.
+Stipends are so low that even studied professionals are reduced to still look for food deals as if they were students, or the rigid Italian mentality towards drinking & eating out, i.e. the stubbornness to appreciate a dining experience & the whole picture (you know- the costs to run an establishment in addition to . the costs of the food) rather than comparing meals to the free ones they can get at mamma’s or make at home, or worse only expecting the flavors familiar to their provincial palate and deeming anything else: strano.
 The other end of this spectrum are well-to-do Florentines who are still provincially minded and developed a taste for caviar & sushi and suddenly they are “worldly.”

 The thought to make a more complete guide came after The Guardian asked me to provide a piece on where to eat in Florence near her major attractions, and my editor requested budget-friendly addresses.
 I realized “hey- there are indeed some valid budget eateries in Florence!”